Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 Is it safe to drink hibiscus tea every day? β€Ί

-For most healthy adults with no contraindications, drinking 1–3 cups of hibiscus tea daily is very safe.
-A 2025 systematic review of 18 studies involving 732 participants found hibiscus to be “very safe, except for minor gastrointestinal disturbances.”
-Clinical trials have used up to 720ml (3 cups) daily for up to 6 weeks without significant adverse events.
-The key exceptions: do not drink daily if you are pregnant, on blood pressure or diabetes medications, taking chloroquine, or have naturally low blood pressure.
-Use dental precautions (straw + water rinse) to protect tooth enamel with daily consumption.
+For most healthy adults, yes β€” 1–3 cups daily is very safe.
+A 2025 review of 18 studies with 732 participants found hibiscus is “very safe except for minor stomach issues.”
+Clinical trials have used up to 720ml (3 cups) daily for 6 weeks without serious problems.

 Can hibiscus tea cause low blood pressure? β€Ί